Last updated: September 2024

 To create an effective customer journey map, you need to include several key components.
 Here’s a breakdown of the essential elements:

-- Customer emotions: Understanding customer emotions at each stage of the journey is essential for creating a more empathetic and engaging experience.
-Mapping customer emotions helps you gauge how customers feel during different touchpoints and identify areas where you can enhance satisfaction.
+• Customer emotions: Understanding customer emotions at each stage of the journey is essential for creating a more empathetic and engaging experience.
+Mapping customer emotions helps you gauge how customers feel during different touchpoints and identify areas where you can improve satisfaction.
 This insight allows you to address negative feelings and reinforce positive ones.

 To deliver exceptional customer experiences and drive efficiency, it’s essential to implement best practices and refine strategies at each stage of the journey.
 Here are some actionable tips and best practices for customer journey optimisation in the contact centre: